awsdocs/amazon-workdocs-administration-guide/doc_source/security-iam.md

 ## Audience<a name="security_iam_audience"></a>

-How you use AWS Identity and Access Management \(IAM\) differs, depending on the work you do in \.
+How you use AWS Identity and Access Management \(IAM\) differs, depending on the work you do in Amazon WorkDocs\.

-**Service user** – If you use the service to do your job, then your administrator provides you with the credentials and permissions that you need\.
-As you use more features to do your work, you might need additional permissions\.
+**Service user** – If you use the Amazon WorkDocs service to do your job, then your administrator provides you with the credentials and permissions that you need\.
+As you use more Amazon WorkDocs features to do your work, you might need additional permissions\.
 Understanding how access is managed can help you request the right permissions from your administrator\.
-If you cannot access a feature in , see [Troubleshooting Amazon WorkDocs Identity and Access](security_iam_troubleshoot.md)\.
+If you cannot access a feature in Amazon WorkDocs, see [Troubleshooting Amazon WorkDocs Identity and Access](security_iam_troubleshoot.md)\.

-**Service administrator** – If you're in charge of resources at your company, you probably have full access to \.
-It's your job to determine which features and resources your employees should access\.
+**Service administrator** – If you're in charge of Amazon WorkDocs resources at your company, you probably have full access to Amazon WorkDocs\.
+It's your job to determine which Amazon WorkDocs features and resources your employees should access\.
 You must then submit requests to your IAM administrator to change the permissions of your service users\.
 Review the information on this page to understand the basic concepts of IAM\.
-To learn more about how your company can use IAM with , see [How Amazon WorkDocs Works with IAM](security_iam_service-with-iam.md)\.
+To learn more about how your company can use IAM with Amazon WorkDocs, see [How Amazon WorkDocs Works with IAM](security_iam_service-with-iam.md)\.

-**IAM administrator** – If you're an IAM administrator, you might want to learn details about how you can write policies to manage access to \.
-To view example identity\-based policies that you can use in IAM, see [Amazon WorkDocs Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.
+**IAM administrator** – If you're an IAM administrator, you might want to learn details about how you can write policies to manage access to Amazon WorkDocs\.
+To view example Amazon WorkDocs identity\-based policies that you can use in IAM, see [Amazon WorkDocs Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.

 ## Authenticating With Identities<a name="security_iam_authentication"></a>